List of Kamen Rider Zero-One characters: Kamen Rider MetsubouJinrai

 Horobi, Jin, Ikazuchi, and Naki take advantage of the Solds‘ hive mind system to form Kamen Rider MetsubouJinrai in order to stop Lyon Arkland's scheme to manufacture weapons.
-However, the fusion turns into a separate entity of its own, taking advantage of its components removing the Solds from the hive mind to take control and concluding that both ZAIA and its titular group need to be destroyed to achieve peace.
+But the fusion turns into a separate entity of its own, exploiting its components removing the Solds from the hive mind to take complete control while concluding that both ZAIA and its titular group need to be destroyed to achieve peace.
 After killing Lyon, MetsubouJinrai destroys its components' physical bodies and ZAIA Enterprise Japan's headquarters.

-Realizing the Mass Brain Zetsumerise Key will not allow them to be destroyed except under specific circumstances, MetsubouJinrai's components secretly influence it into targeting Yua in the hopes of provoking Fuwa into destroying them to end their suffering.
-Their plan eventually succeeds, with Fuwa destroying MetsubouJinrai in combat.
+Realizing the Mass Brain Zetsumerise Key will not allow them to be destroyed except under specific circumstances, MetsubouJinrai's components secretly influence it into targeting Yua in the hopes of provoking Isamu into destroying them to end their suffering.
+Their plan eventually succeeds, with Isamu destroying MetsubouJinrai in combat.

 Kamen Rider MetsubouJinrai is voiced by the Monkey Majik duo Maynard and Blaise Plant.